StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 HEVC Main 10 (Up to 8192x8192 pixels)

-HEVC Main Still Picture (only Windows is not supported, up to 8192x8192 pixels)
+HEVC Main Still Picture (up to 8192x8192 pixels)

 HEVC Rext (partially supported, see the table below for details, up to 8192x8192 pixels)